 However, LabCorp itself is now implicated in a derivative lawsuit despite the fact that it was its business associate AMCA that suffered the data breach.
 The lawsuit alleges that LabCorp’s “insufficient cybersecurity procedures and oversight of AMCA […] permitted unauthorized access to LabCorp’s patients’ confidential, personal information.”

-Knowing what a BAA is, what it covers and when you need one is essential for keeping your patients’ private data safe and avoiding similar lawsuits.
+Knowing what a BAA is, what it covers and when you need one is essential for keeping your patients’ private data safe and avoiding similar lawsuits; that can harm your business reputation.

 Below, we delve into detail about business associate agreements.